 - 1. An incoming INVITE is received at the S-CSCF of the B-party. - 2.
 The S-CSCF performs standard unregistered service control execution procedures.
 The terminating iFC direct the INVITE to the SCC AS for terminating access domain selection. - 3.
 The T-ADS function chooses breakout to the CS domain.
-A CSRN is fetched for routing to the CS domain.
+A CSRN is fetched for routing to the CS domain. - NOTE 1: At this point, the SCC AS can, as an implementation option, interact with the HSS to obtain location information.

-NOTE: Fetching the CSRN is implementation specific.
+NOTE 2: Fetching the CSRN is implementation specific.

 - 4. The SCC AS establishes a new session by sending an INVITE containing the CSRN towards the S-CSCF. - 5.
 The S-CSCF then performs CS breakout according to existing IMS procedures.
 The call is routed to the CS domain via the BGCF/MGCF. - 6.
 The MGCF sends an IAM to the MSC Server. - 7.
 The MSC Server performs paging procedures and sends the CS call setup message to the UE B. - 8.
 Completion of the session and bearer control setup procedures.
 To complete the session and bearer setup for a video call the specific handling as described in clause 7.4.2.1.1 applies.
+If the SCC AS has User Location Information (e.g. CGI or SAI) and/or UE Time Zone Information available (e.g. from step 3, or by interacting with the HSS at this time), it adds it to the SIP response.